Political Primers

 Q: Is voting by mail safe?

-A: Absolutely, yes - instances of vote by mail fraud have been anomalies - if not rare - and no fraud trends have been uncovered in prior elections.
+A: Absolutely, yes - instances of vote by mail fraud have been anomalies - if not extremely rare - and no fraud trends have been uncovered in prior elections.
 Voter fraud does not occur on any level that influences elections.